tekumara/notes/aws-s3.md

 }
 ```

-If your role doesn't have KMS privileges, GetObject calls will fail with AccessDenied.
+If your role doesn't have KMS privileges, GetObject and PutObject calls will fail with AccessDenied.
 Add the following policy to your role:

 ```
 {